-The weather of the Arctic has become increasingly unpredictable.
-Inuit elders, who have long experience in reading the weather, report various changes in weather patterns in different areas of the Arctic.
-In the past, elders could accurately predict the weather for the coming days based on cloud formations and cloud movement, allowing the Inuit to plan for inclement weather and schedule safe travel.
-Now, however, the clouds do not accurately predict upcoming weather.
-In some areas, elders used to be able to predict changes in wind direction by the period of calm that preceded them.
-This period of calm no longer necessarily comes before a shift in wind direction.
-In other areas, good weather can no longer be predicted by particular changes in wind patterns.
-Shifts in the prevailing wind direction and intensity have added to the unpredictability of the weather.
-Sudden changes in wind direction and speed have rendered traditional weather forecasting methods useless.
+The weather of the Arctic has become increasingly unpredictable.135 Inuit elders, who have long experience in reading the weather, report various changes in weather patterns in different areas of the Arctic.136 In the past, elders could accurately predict the weather for the coming days based on cloud formations and cloud movement, allowing the Inuit to plan for inclement weather and schedule safe travel.137 Now, however, the clouds do not accurately predict upcoming weather.138 In some areas, elders used to be able to predict changes in wind direction by the period of calm that preceded them.139 This period of calm no longer necessarily comes before a shift in wind direction.140 In other areas, good weather can no longer be predicted by particular changes in wind patterns.141 Shifts in the prevailing wind direction and intensity have added to the unpredictability of the weather.142 Sudden changes in wind direction and speed have rendered traditional weather forecasting methods useless.143

 The combination of these changes further alters the arctic environment.
-Lack of snowfall, early thaws, increased erosion, melting permafrost, melting ice caps and changing wind conditions have combined to decrease water levels in lakes and rivers.
-In addition, the sudden spring thaw fills rivers with more water at one time than in the past, which erodes the banks and straightens the river paths.
-Because the water flows more intensely during a shorter period of time, the water level is unusually low once the spring flood is over.
-Water levels are further reduced by the longer warm season and increased temperatures, which evaporate more water than in the past.
+Lack of snowfall, early thaws, increased erosion, melting permafrost, melting ice caps and changing wind conditions have combined to decrease water levels in lakes and rivers.144 In addition, the sudden spring thaw fills rivers with more water at one time than in the past, which erodes the banks and straightens the river paths.145 Because the water flows more intensely during a shorter period of time, the water level is unusually low once the spring flood is over.146 Water levels are further reduced by the longer warm season and increased temperatures, which evaporate more water than in the past.147

-Observers have also noted changes in the location, characteristics and health of plant and animal species caused by changes in climate conditions.
-The harder snow pack, lower water levels, unusual vegetation, changing seasons and deteriorating ice conditions have altered the quantity, quality, behavior and location of the Inuit's sources of harvested game.
-New or seldom-seen species are also moving north.
-Certain plants, such as berries, are now smaller and drier, whereas others, including grasses and some trees, are growing larger.
-Consequently, some animals have lost body fat, and others have gained fat.
+Observers have also noted changes in the location, characteristics and health of plant and animal species caused by changes in climate conditions.148 The harder snow pack, lower water levels, unusual vegetation, changing seasons and deteriorating ice conditions have altered the quantity, quality, behavior and location of the Inuit's sources of harvested game.149 New or seldom-seen species are also moving north.150 Certain plants, such as berries, are now smaller and drier, whereas others, including grasses and some trees, are growing larger.151 Consequently, some animals have lost body fat, and others have gained fat.152 or disappear.153 The loss of the highly reflective snow and ice further aggravates the problem of higher global temperatures by exposing the darker, more heat-absorbing land below.154 b.
+Global Warming will continue to damage the arctic environment in the future

-The combination of increased temperatures, more wind in winter and spring, and a shortage of snowfall have caused permanent ice caps, multi-year snow, and glaciers to diminish or disappear.
-The loss of the highly reflective snow and ice further aggravates the problem of higher global temperatures by exposing the darker, more heat-absorbing land below.
+The combination of increased temperatures, more wind in winter and spring, and a shortage of snowfall have caused permanent ice caps, multi-year snow, and glaciers to diminish